-Eighteen months year ago, these are the very same persons that painted a rosy picture week after week of an economy that was rollicking along, with a future as bright as a thousand candles (before or after Eskom).
+A couple of years ago, these are the very same persons that painted a rosy picture week after week of an economy that was rollicking along, with a future as bright as a thousand candles (before or after Eskom).

 And then, SUDDENLY, the Rand's "sharp and unexpected" fall caught them totally by surprise, forcing a change of tune and a looking for all sorts of excuses as to why this has happened, and perhaps why it shouldn't have.